Cshraddha153/student-anxiety-depression-classify-model/README.md

 # student-anxiety-depression-classify-model

-I have made this project using python and applied machine learning algorithms to classify anxiety and depression in students.
+This project aims to classify student anxiety and depression based on textual data sourced from social media platforms.
+The growing concern about mental health among students is a significant issue, and this model seeks to assist in identifying potential anxiety and depression cases by analyzing online text comments and posts.
+The task involves using machine learning algorithms to automatically classify and predict mental health conditions in students.

-MACHINE LEARNING ALGORITHM USED IN PROJECT:-
+# MACHINE LEARNING ALGORITHM USED IN PROJECT:-

 1. LogisticRegression
 2. SVC
 3. DecisionTreeClassifier